RudimentalNoise/Vehicle-Detection-and-Counting-Computer-Vision/README.md

 - `src/detection and tracking with videos(total counter).py` – detection + tracking + total vehicle counter detected.
 - `src/detection and tracking with videos 2.0(counter for each vehicle).py` – detection + tracking + total vehicle counter detected for each category of vehicle.

-for the data used in the project and
+For the data used in the project refer to this link